sbora0/python-challenge/README.md

 Files Information:

-1. CSV file "election_data.csv" is in Resources folder
+1. CSV file "election_data.csv" is in PyPoll\Resources folder
 2. Python script "main.py" is in PyPoll folder
-3. Output text file "election_dat.txt" with the analyzed results is in analysis folder
+3. Output text file "election_dat.txt" with the analyzed results is in PyPoll\analysis folder

 Output: